 Sports Epiphanny Prince quickly carves major role with Liberty By ANDREW COHEN.
 Special to amNewYork July 14, 2015 8:42 PM Print Share fbShare Tweet gShare Email With just two games separating the first and last place teams in the Eastern Conference -- entering last night's games -- Epiphanny Prince's return home could be what springs the Liberty to the top-seed in the playoffs.
 Prince missed the season's first 10 games to play in the EuroBasket tournament after the Liberty (7-5) acquired the Fort Greene native in an offseason trade that sent Cappie Pondexter to the Chicago Sky.
 Making her Liberty debut, Prince had 12 points and two assists as a reserve in Thursday's 79-76 win over the Washington Mystics, followed by 14 points and four assists while starting at shooting guard in Sunday's 84-76 loss to the Atlanta Dream.
 The two-time All-Star's presence in the starting lineup pushed guard Sugar Rodgers to the bench against the Dream, who was averaging 15.6 points as a starter during the previous five games.
 Coach Bill Laimbeer likely will continue to experiment with his rotation, as his roster contains a plethora of guards and centers but very few players fit for the traditional small forward position.
 Prince figures to develop a dangerous pick-and-roll combination with Tina Charles.
 Prince will play her first game at the Garden in a Liberty uniform at 11 a.m. today against the San Antonio Stars (3-10).
 By ANDREW COHEN.
-Special to amNewYork Share on Facebook Share on Twitter Comments Comments section is temporarily on hold.
-Here’s why.
+Special to amNewYork Share on Facebook Share on Twitter Comments We're revamping our Comments section.
+Learn more and share your input.